Screen printing from Munich

 is printed with corresponding color

-IRIS PRINTING PROCESS
+IRIS PRINTING PROCESS in Munich

-SPECIAL COLOURS IN SCREEN PRINTING
+EFFECT COLORS IN SCREEN PRINTING

 Flurescent colors printed by screen printing.
 Here in the view in daylight.